Compliance Management System

 - The channels that have been developed for the communication with employees, so that the latter can submit questions regarding the implementation of the Code of Conduct and the Policies, in case they are uncertain as to how they should handle issues that come up in their daily work.

 - the detection of compliance violations and the response to them.
-In order to provide the possibility of filing a tip – off regarding violations of Policies, regulations and of the legislation in force, the Company has established the Whistleblowing Policy and the relevant communication channels.
+In order to provide the possibility of filing a tip – off regarding violations of Policies, regulations and of the legislation in force, the Company has established the relevant Incidents of Misconduct.

 Τhe Compliance Officer responsible for the planning and adoption of the CMS, reports directly to the Company’s Board of Directors.